Werner Ranck

-Werner Ranck (25 October 1904 – 7 December 1989) was a general in the Wehrmacht of Nazi Germany during World War II.
+Werner Karl Otto Leopold Ranck (25 October 1904 – 7 December 1989) was a general in the Wehrmacht of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross, awarded by for successful military leadership.

-Ranck surrendered to the Soviet forces in May 1945 in the Courland Pocket.
-Convicted as a war criminal in the Soviet Union, he was held until 1955.
+Ranck, promoted to Generalleutnant in April 1945, surrendered to the Soviet forces in May 1945 in the Courland Pocket.
+Routinely convicted as a "war criminal" in the Soviet Union, he was held until 1955.